$125 off any CGM Plan. Use code FALL125

 10 min read

-But even if you’re not usually concerned and don’t have health conditions or autoimmune disorders, it’s good to know the warning signs because nerve damage can affect anyone.
-Read on to find out more.
+If you've been told you’re at risk of nerve damage, visiting a neurologist to check whether any discomfort is an underlying cause of nerve damage is a good idea.
+But even if you’re not usually concerned and don’t have health conditions or autoimmune disorders, it’s helpful to know the warning signs because nerve damage can affect anyone!

 But, What is Nerve Damage?

 Nerve damage is a medical condition that can occur when you have a nerve injury or health condition.
-For example, according to the CDC, approximately 50 percent of people with diabetes have nerve damage.
-This type of nerve damage is known as diabetic neuropathy.
+For example, according to the CDC, approximately 50 percent of people with diabetes have nerve damage (known as diabetic neuropathy).
 It occurs when high blood sugar levels lead to nerve injuries.
 While diabetic neuropathy can affect various parts of your body, it typically leads to nerve damage in your legs and feet.

-Nerve damage can be challenging to diagnose in its nascent stages because some symptoms can mimic things like vitamin deficiencies.
+However, nerve damage can be challenging to diagnose in its nascent stages because some symptoms can mimic things like vitamin deficiencies.
 Nerve conduction tests and studies are the best way to diagnose it.
-Still, it’s crucial to be aware of the symptoms so you can address them before it leads to permanent damage.
+Still, it’s crucial to be aware of the symptoms so you can address them before they lead to permanent damage.

 What You Need to Know About Your Nerves